The Employee Training and Development Unit coordinates training activities for employees of the Government of the United States Virgin Islands.

 DOP reserves the right to reschedule or cancel any DOP training.
 DOP will notify the respective training registrants and/or their agency’s HR office as soon as possible with any schedule changes or cancellations.

-For trainings held at DOP’s St. Thomas facility, parking is available in the Emile Griffith Ballpark parking lot for a reduced fee of $3.00 each relative training day with a valid parking slip from DOP.
+For trainings held at DOP’s St. Thomas facility, participants may park in the Emile Griffith Ballpark parking lot.

 DOP will inform the respective training registrants and/or their HR office of any special parking arrangements for a training DOP schedules at another location.